 We deal with matters of Probate such as:

-A normal Probate application will cost £750 plus VAT of £150.00 plus the Court fee of a minimum £155, more if copies are needed, and an oath fee of £7 per Executor or Administrator.
+A normal Probate application will cost £750 plus VAT of £150.00 plus the Court fee of a minimum £155, more if extra copies of the Grant are needed.
 This is for an estate where there is a Will, no inheritance tax is payable, there are no disputes between beneficiaries and all the assets are in the UK.

 To check whether the estate is one where Inheritance Tax (IHT) is likely to be due there is an online calculator provided by HM Revenue and Customs (HMRC) at: HMRC tax calculators